jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) A notice of objection must set out the reasons for the objection.
 (3) In the case of an objection made under section 357 or section 357A, the person or body to which the objection is made must—
-  (a) consider the objection within 20 working days; and (b) give at least 5 working days' written notice to the objector of the date, time, and place for a hearing of the objection.
+  (a) consider the objection within 20 working days; and (b) if the objection has not been resolved, give at least 5 working days' written notice to the objector of the date, time, and place for a hearing of the objection.
-(4) In the case of an objection made under section 357B, the person or body to which the objection is made must— (a) consider the objection as soon as reasonably practicable; and (b) give at least 5 working days' written notice to the objector of the date, time, and place for a hearing of the objection.
+(4) In the case of an objection made under section 357B, the person or body to which the objection is made must— (a) consider the objection as soon as reasonably practicable; and (b) if the objection has not been resolved, give at least 5 working days' written notice to the objector of the date, time, and place for a hearing of the objection.

 ### 357D Decision on objections made under sections 357 to 357B
 (1) The person or body to which an objection is made under sections 357 to 357B may—